maxorenjoysnekos/official-skid-list/README.md

 - Whenever I make an alt, He is the first person I go to and annoy, It is so fucking funny screwing with him and seeing him wait for Omikron to give him comebacks, he knows nothing about java or ports but acts like he has a brain.
 I have annoyed him on a few alts and our DM's are funny asf.

 > **MichaelXF**
-- Ran Sigma, promoted it, and is still mining Mario for the retard Omikron himself.
+- Ran Sigma, promoted it.
+Legend has it, He is still mining Monero for Omikron to this day....

 > **CrystalinQQ**
 - Clown Reason: Got himself banned from r/minecraftclients (exposing pics of an underage femboy) and he got exposed for dating a femboy, L

+# Credits & Cool Ppl (Not Skids)
+> **Gowixx**
+Made the read me look more swag

+> **Shrunkie**
+Exposing shadow/mystra client and leaking its src (also check out dny.wtf his swag image hosting so you can look less like a NN on discord)

+> **Intent**
+Making SuperheroFX so fang can simp for something other than astolfo

+> **NaakateM0LRatten**
+Sexing marshy's mom

 ## Sponsored by fitmc popbob lava shulker exploit dupe 2021 working download trial ** NO VIRUS ** ** NO SURVEY **
 no rat i swear good exploit